mrboli/bioconnect-rest/README.md

 #### Timecard `update_total_time`

 This method is somewhat interesting.
+It handles more than 2 time entries, and calculates based on max and min date times in the TimeEntry collection.

 It sets `total_time` on Timecards to nil if there is only one date (example from deleting a TimeEntry form a Timecard).
 Note, this will set the `total_time` to `0` if there are two TimeEntries, and one is updated to have a nil date.
 Invalid dates are not handled yet and this is a unhandled case.